Zirlo/carlosruiz/README.md

 # Résumé
 ## Carlos Manuel Ruiz Jiménez

-Here you can get to know about my expertise!
+Here you can get to know about my expertise and work!